Fyssion/zupplin/README.md

 # zupplin

-Zupplin is a chat service designed for students.
+Zupplin is a toy chat server made for fun.

-> This is alpha software.
-All of this is a WIP and is subject to change.

 ## Codebases